Aqua 2024.2 Help

 Pin fields

 If an object has numerous fields, you can pin some of them, so that they are always displayed at the top of the list.
-The same priority will apply to other instances of this class.
+This priority will apply to all instances of the corresponding class.

 • In the Variables pane, click the icon that indicates the variable type.